What is TMJ?

 A good portion of the population has some type of pop or click in their joint.
-For most people, it is asymptomatic, meaning it doesn’t hurt.
-The pop or click is caused by your jaw bone “popping” or sliding onto and off of the cartilage that rests in the joint.
+For most people, it is asymptomatic, meaning it does not hurt.
+The pop or click is caused by your jawbone “popping” or sliding onto and off of the cartilage that rests in the joint.
 As long as it is not painful, we will simply monitor the click over time.
-For most people, it never causes any significant problems.
+Most often, it never causes any significant problems.

 Popping or clicking with pain

-Occasionally, a pop or click is due to a functional shift, which means a person’s bite is off so they shift into a different position.
+Occasionally, a pop or click is due to a functional shift, which means a person’s bite is off causing the jawbone to shift into a different position.
 If this is the case, then fixing the person’s bite can help with the click.
-If the individual can open and close normally without “shifting,” then usually braces won’t help the click.
+If the individual can open and close normally without “shifting,” then braces may not be the best option for treating the click.
 In these cases, the pain is best managed by reducing the stress on the joint through a combination of the following:

 - behavior changes (soft diet and rest)